mosaicthej/GFW/paper.md

   the client is the address, host name, or wildcard to represent the client attempting to connect. <x>@12_hostman</x>

+The rule in figure 3-2 shows the block of IP 100.100.100.100.
+The rule states that all processes that the IP address tries to connect to should be denied, making TCP connection impossible to establish.
+Adding this rule to the `/etc/host.deny` file would IP block the address 100.100.100.100 within the network

 ![Figure 3-3: Destination-based Black Hole Filtering with Remote Triggering](res/3-3-cisco.png)

 ![Figure 3-4: Source-based Black Hole Filtering with Remote Triggering](res/3-4-cisco-source.png)